Basma23/learning-journal/Structure web pages with HTML.md

 We should to sketch your wep page how it will be look like, and we can use **Site Maps** which allows us to plan the strauctureof a site.

-To organize the information that we will need to go on each page we use **wireframes**.
+-To organize the information that we will need to go on each page we use **wireframes**.

-To help our visitors to understand what we are trying to tell them we use **visual hirarchy**.
+-To help our visitors to understand what we are trying to tell them we use **visual hirarchy**.

-To coordinate our information on our web page we use **size, color, and style**.
+-To coordinate our information on our web page we use **size, color, and style**.

-To make simle present of our information we can use **grouping and similarity**.
+-To make simle present of our information we can use **grouping and similarity**.

 ## Structure ##